rinnuhh/RoboSprouts/README.md

 Future Improvements

-With more time, I would improve form validation and error handling, add email notifications for registrations, deploy the project online, and enhance overall performance and accessibility.
+With more time, I would improve form validation and error handling, add email notifications for registrations.created an adminpanel for view and managing received enrollments.
 Note
 Environment variables are excluded from the repository for security reasons.